coccoinomane/ape-scripts/README.md

-# brownie-scripts
+# Ape scripts

-A collection of useful blockchain scripts written with Brownie
+A collection of useful blockchain scripts written using the Ape Framework

+# To do

+- Find contract creations